Department of Labor Logo United States Department of Labor

 Summary of the revisions

-Compared with the sample-based, seasonally adjusted published estimate for March 2021, total nonfarm employment had a revision of 374,000 or 0.3 percent.
-The not seasonally adjusted total nonfarm employment estimate was revised by −7,000 or less than 0.05 percent.
+Compared with the sample-based, seasonally adjusted published estimate for March 2022, total nonfarm employment had a revision of 568,000 or 0.4 percent.
+The not seasonally adjusted total nonfarm employment estimate was revised by 506,000, or 0.3 percent.

-Table 1 presents revised total nonfarm employment data on a seasonally adjusted basis for January 2021 through December 2021.
-The revised data for April 2021 forward incorporate the effect of applying the rate of change measured by the sample to the new benchmark employment level, as well as updated net birth-death model forecasts and new seasonal adjustment factors.
+Table 1 presents revised total nonfarm employment data on a seasonally adjusted basis for January 2022 through December 2022.
+The revised data for April 2022 forward incorporate the effect of applying the rate of change measured by the sample to the new benchmark employment level, as well as updated net birth-death model forecasts and new seasonal adjustment factors.
 Revisions to November and December also reflect incorporation of additional sample receipts.
-For more information about the methodology of benchmarking in the CES program, see the CES Technical Notes available at www.bls.gov/web/empsit/cestn.htm#section7b.
+For more information about the methodology of benchmarking in the CES program, see the Benchmark section in the CES Handbook of Methods.

 As Revised As Previously Published Difference As Revised As Previously Published Difference